Stochastic simulation of partial discharge inception: Model

-where $R$ is a uniform random number.
-The actual photon absorption distance $d$ is sampled from the exponential distribution with mean $\bar{d}$, so that the absorption location (in the absence of surfaces) is given by
+where $R$ is a uniform random number and $\chi_\mathrm{min}$ and $\chi_\mathrm{max}$ are the minimum and maximum absorption coefficients.
+The actual photon absorption distance $d$ is sampled from the exponential distribution with mean $\lambda^{-1}$, so that the absorption location (in the absence of surfaces) is given by

-For dry air, we here use the following coefficients~\cite{Zheleznyak_1982}: $p_q = 40 \, \textrm{mbar}$, $\xi = 0.075$, $d_\mathrm{min} = 0.67 \times 10^{-6} \, \mathrm{m}$ and $d_\mathrm{max} = 0.30 \times 10^{-3} \, \mathrm{m}$.
+For dry air, we here use the following coefficients~\cite{Zheleznyak_1982}: $p_q = 40 \, \textrm{mbar}$, $\xi = 0.075$, $\chi_\mathrm{min} = 2.625 \times 10^{3} \, \mathrm{m}^{-1} \, \mathrm{bar}^{-1}$ and $\chi_\mathrm{max} = 1.500 \times 10^5 \, \mathrm{m}^{-1} \, \mathrm{bar}^{-1}$.

 Photon paths can be traced through the numerical mesh to detect when they hit a surface, which is enabled for all the examples shown in this paper.
 If a photon hits a surface, a new electron is generated at the surface with a probability $\gamma_\mathrm{surf}$ that can be specified per material in the input.
 If photon path tracing is disabled, or no surface is hit, an electron is generated at $r_\mathrm{absorption}$ as long as this position is inside the gas.